As previously seen on Wit & Delight

 How are your new year’s resolutions coming?
 I know I mentioned some simple resolutions to revitalize your body, mind, and soul here that are totally doable any time of the year, but then I got to thinking: What about the people that are looking to grow and evolve but aren’t really keen on resolutions in the first place?
 And that’s why I’m here today.

-Now, of course, everyone is unique so your idea of self-care might differ with what I’ve listed below, but I’m hoping it will at least help you get started on your journey!
+Now, of course, everyone is unique so your idea of self-care might differ from what I’ve listed below, but I’m hoping it will at least help you get started on your journey!

 With the cheerful holiday decor all packed up and the outdoor temperatures consistently dropping, it doesn’t take much for January to seem a bit dreary.
 But don’t let the cold frigid weather get you down.
 Instead, take time to infuse your mind with inspiration.
 Plan a trip.
 Add adventures to your bucket list.
 And if you don’t have a bucket list, create one.
 The excitement of having something to look forward to will be the heat needed on even the coldest of days.